 How to Laminate a Wooden Surfboard with Epoxy Resin

-In this step-by-step guide, we are going to show you how to laminate a wooden surfboard with epoxy resin.
+In this step-by-step guide, we are going to break down the steps, of how to laminate a wooden surfboard with epoxy resin, outline in the above video.
 In this tutorial, we will be using the CLR epoxy resin system with Fast Hardener from Entropy Resins.

 Before You Laminate a Wooden Surfboard with Epoxy Resin